-John Hurst pictured outside the old Sutton Veny Works, near Warminster, Wiltshire.
-This lovely old works was the old Guardroom to the Second World War Army camp in Sutton Veny.
+John Hurst on leaving the British Army started JH Classics at the old Sutton Veny Works, near Warminster, Wiltshire.
+This lovely old works was the old Guardroom to the Second World War Army camp in Sutton Veny, quite appropriate for JHC.

 The first DGt, 001 designed and built in 1989, reviewed welcomed to the industry and used as our demonstrator for 18 months.
 This loveley old DGt was the basis for the sale of the first 24 cars in just three months.

 These cars were developed from scratch, using a superb torsionally stiff multi tubular chassis, strengthened by centre and side, stressed skin laser cut panels.
 All profiled parts being cut by laser from Cirus Laser in Sussex, with the combined skills of my team we were able to buid the cars with Zero deflection bump steer, with race tuned fully adjustable twin wishbone suspension front and rear, fully adjustable coil over dampers complimented the final ride.

 This was an interesting diversion from our mainstream manufacturing and ongoing development.
-Following Gulf War 1, I was invited by the SAS due to ealrier military involvement to attend a Range day down at Lulworth Camp, Dorset.
+Following Gulf War 1, I was invited by the SAS due to earlier military involvement to attend a Range day down at Lulworth Camp, Dorset.
 The boy's had a couple of LSV's which were used for Airhead close protection, originally purchased for frontline operations, reliability was appalling and they were restricted to being used as 'Go Carts' around the Airhead.
 Later they were handed over to 24 Airmobile Brigade based in Colchester, Essex.
 I was tasked to design a purpose built vehicle for a specific long range role, with heavy weapons capability, and long range reliabilty, a rewarding challenge with great support from Hereford.
 The prototype pictured above, and being driven by 'Trooper Hurst', who loved sitting in the Commanders seat for some reason, for hours, was sold to the Dunsfold Land Rover Collection.
 That vehicle was exhibited at the British Army Equipment Exhibition, and trialled by the Ghurkas.
 It was equipped with GPMG, 40 mm Grenade launcher, and could carry up to 12 Milan Anti Tank missiles, Land Rover based but with a multi tubular spaceframe and Fire retardent GRP bodywork, it certainly turned a few heads on the weekly shopping run at Sainsbury's!